sertalpbilal/rocket_league_analytics/README.md

 Execution time in seconds:  2.59
 ```

-NOTE: Execution time also includes the time taken to plot the dashboard.
+NOTE: Execution time also includes the time taken to display the dashboard.
+However it may then take another second or so to populate the plots in the dashboard.